 The photographers of Studio Nocturne specialize in night photography… and a few other subjects.
-Studio Nocturne is exhibiting at the Artspan 2015 Open Studios (Weekend II) this fall — we’ll be at the historic Fort Mason once again this year, our thirteenth exhibiting at this annual San Francisco event — we’ve moved just a little bit to the Herbst Pavilion.
+Studio Nocturne is exhibiting at the Artspan 2016 Open Studios this fall — we’ll be in a new location this year, our fourteenth exhibiting at this annual San Francisco event.
 See you there!

 Studio Nocturne Exhibit and Sale

 11:00 AM – 6:00 PM

 “Photography: n. “the art of light” i.e., photographers way of seeing, using light to frame a visible image for tone, contrast and balance.
 Photographs are instantaneous moments of time, captured within a fraction of a second, or as with night photography, a matter of minutes or hours.
 Night photographs capture more detail than the eye can perceive.
 Magic in photographs happens at night!
 My experiences of learning long exposures started over 20 years ago when I attached a film camera to an 8” telescope doing astrophotography.
 The advent of the digital camera allowed me to expand into terrestrial imagery, yet maintaining the stars in so much of the work I do.
 I am still looking to the heavens, and now sharing it with you.”